Breakthrough-Energy/REISE.jl/README.md

 **Note** To see the available options for the `call.py` or `extract_data.py` script, use the `-h, --help` flag when calling the script.

-To run the `REISE.jl` simulation from python, run `call.py` with the following required options:
+To run the `REISE.jl` simulation from python, using Gurobi as the solver, run `call.py` with the following required options:
 ```
   -s, --start-date START_DATE
                         The start date for the simulation in format